 David M. Marcovitz, Ph.D.

-David Marcovitz is Associate Professor in the School of Education and Chair of the Education Specialties Department.
-He was the founding Director of Graduate Programs in Educational Technology.
+David Marcovitz is the Associate Dean of the School of Education.
+He was an Associate Professor and Chair of the Education Specialties Department and the founding Director of Graduate Programs in Educational Technology.
 He received his Ph.D. in Educational Technology from the University of Illinois at Urbana Champaign where he studied support for technology in elementary schools.
 He has taught computer applications and computer programming at the high school level, and he has worked as a technology specialist in a high school.
 Prior to coming to Loyola University, Dr. Marcovitz taught in the educational technology program at Florida Atlantic University.
 He was hired by Loyola College in 1997 to develop a Masters program in Educational Technology, the program for which he teaches many of the classes.
 His scholarly interests include support for technology in the schools, digital citizenship, and the second-level digital divide.

 ET 605 Introduction to Educational Technology